awsdocs/amazon-ec2-user-guide/doc_source/AMIs.md

 # Amazon Machine Images \(AMI\)<a name="AMIs"></a>

-An Amazon Machine Image \(AMI\) provides the information required to launch an instance\.
+An Amazon Machine Image \(AMI\) is a supported and maintained image provided by AWS that provides the information required to launch an instance\.
 You must specify an AMI when you launch an instance\.
-You can launch multiple instances from a single AMI when you need multiple instances with the same configuration\.
-You can use different AMIs to launch instances when you need instances with different configurations\.
+You can launch multiple instances from a single AMI when you require multiple instances with the same configuration\.
+You can use different AMIs to launch instances when you require instances with different configurations\.

 An AMI includes the following:
 + One or more Amazon Elastic Block Store \(Amazon EBS\) snapshots, or, for instance\-store\-backed AMIs, a template for the root volume of the instance \(for example, an operating system, an application server, and applications\)\.